 How I took control of noise

-After a long research, I found the best possible solution to take control of noise.
-I have rented a soundproofed room (a room within a room) in the same building with other music producers and I achieved the following benefits:
+After a long research, I have found a soundproofed space (a room within a room) achieving the following benefits:

-- I don’t have to worry about planes, trains, cars or motorcycles anymore
+- No need to worry about planes, trains, cars or motorcycles anymore

 - I can sing as loud as I want without disturbing my neighbours